 There’s a heap of airfare watchdog sites out there these days, and how they help you to find cheap flights is to spot abnormally low fares.
 Airlines do stuff up sometimes or try and sell a few seats on the cheap, and these guys are your best bet for finding these bargains.
 I’d start with Airfare Watchdog and then work your way through the others to find ones you feel comfy with.

-Let’s say you’re needing to get from Sydney to Melbourne in Australia.
-Melbourne’s main airport is Tullamarine, but a lot of cheap flights actually leave from a smaller airport called Avalon.
-But a lot of people accidentally exclude this airport from their searches, meaning they’re stuck with the often higher Tullamarine fares.
+Let’s say you’re travelling from Sydney to Melbourne in Australia.
+Melbourne’s main airport is Tullamarine, but a lot of cheap flights arrive at a smaller airport called Avalon.
+A lot of people accidentally exclude this airport from their searches, meaning they’re stuck with the often higher Tullamarine fares.

-Another great tool I discovered recently and has been a total game changer is Escape.
+Another great tool I discovered recently and has been a total game-changer for me is Escape.
 Not only is it damn pretty, but it has found me flights for way cheaper than other sites.
 I recently saved $400 flying from Melbourne to Vancouver thanks to Escape, so definitely recommend them.

 Book Flights Individually

 Two things to keep in mind with this is checked luggage and customs.
-If you do book the flights separately you will need to leave enough time to get your luggage, go through customs, check back in and then head to your gate.
-Also, check if you will need a visa if you will have to go through customs again to catch your next flight.
+If you do book the flights separately, you will need to leave enough time to get your bags, go through customs, check back in and then head to your gate.
+Also, check if you will need a visa if you have to go through customs again to catch your next flight.
 It can be a bit of a pain, but hey, anything to save a few dollarydoos!

 Use Budget Airlines

 I’ve never had an issue flying budget airlines, yet I know a lot of people avoid them out of fear of things going wrong.
-Sure, the seats are a little squishier and generally meals and baggage aren’t included, but they get you from A to B and are key to helping you find cheap flights.
+Sure, the seats are a little squishier, and meals and baggage often aren’t included in the fare, but they get you from A to B and are crucial to helping you find cheap flights.
 And a lot of the comparison websites don’t include all these airlines in their results – cheeky buggers.

 The only things you need to be aware of is the fine print.
 A lot of budget airlines have insanely cheap fares, but as soon as you start adding in checked luggage, seat selection, etc., you’re paying as much as you would on a premium airline.
 So check this out before booking, because you may be better of going with a standard airline instead if you have check-in baggage.

 Check With Airlines Directly